swark-io/swark/README.md

 -   🧩 **Spot Design Flaws**: Visualize your repo’s dependency graph to identify unwanted dependencies or areas for optimization.
 -   ✅ **Test Coverage Insights**: Include test files in Swark’s input to see test coverage at a glance and address gaps.

-## How it Works

-1. **File Retrieval**: Swark retrieves code files within the chosen folder.
-Swark automatically adjusts the number of retrieved files to match the LLM max token limit.
-2. **Prompt Building**: based on the retrieved files, Swark builds a prompt to generate an architecture diagram.
-The code files are included in the prompt, together with instructions on how to build the diagram.
-3. **LLM Request**: Swark invokes LLM request to GitHub Copilot via VS Code [Language Model API](https://code.visualstudio.com/api/extension-guides/language-model).
-4. **Diagram Preview**: upon a successful response, the diagram is presented.
-This is done by creating a markdown file that includes the diagram in [Mermaid](https://mermaid.js.org/) syntax and previewing it.

-### Code Access and File Sharing

-It's important to note that source code is **only shared with GitHub Copilot**, and with no other external APIs or providers.

 ## Requirements

 -   **GitHub Copilot**: Swark is integrated with GitHub Copilot to invoke LLM queries.
 Install it via [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
 Notice that **GitHub Copilot now offers a free tier**.
--   **Mermaid Markdown Preview**: to preview the diagram in VS Code you can install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.
-Otherwise, you can use the provided links to open it in Mermaid Live Editor.
+-   **[Optional] Mermaid Markdown Preview**: To preview the diagram in VS Code you can install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.
+Alternatively, you can use the provided links to open it in Mermaid Live Editor.

 ## Installation